Captioning

 Why Caption Videos?

-- Required for accessibility for the deaf and hard-of-hearing
+• Required for accessibility for the deaf and hard of hearing

-- For anyone in noisy situations, when the audio quality is poor, or where noise isn’t allowed
+• For anyone in noisy situations, when the audio quality is poor, or where noise isn’t allowed

-- Make your video text searchable by search engines
+• Make your video text searchable by search engines

-- Increase comprehension, especially for people with English as a second language
+• Increase comprehension, especially for people with English as a second language

-- Email Doris Pierce at: commaccess@uca.edu
+• Email Robyn Smith at: commaccess@uca.edu

-- For any questions regarding Captioning call 450-3613
+• For any questions regarding captioning call 450-3613

 Resources

-National Center on Disability and Access to Education Cheatsheet for captioning YouTube Videos
+National Center on Disability and Access to Education Cheat Sheet for captioning YouTube Videos

-Captioning YouTube Videos
+Captioning You Tube Videos

 YouTube already has automatic captions so why should I have my videos manually captioned?

 YouTube does offer an automatic caption service.
-Unfortunately, the technology that YouTube (which comes from Google) uses is not always accurate in choosing the correct captions.
+Unfortunately, the technology that YouTube (Which comes from Google) uses is not always accurate in choosing the correct captions.

 Automatic captions are, in theory, a great idea aimed at making YouTube more accessible.
 However, as seen above, the auto captions are not always correct and this can cause significant confusion for students who rely on the text to capture the content of the video or don’t hear the audio.
-It is important to check and see if the automatic captions for your video work before you show the video clip in class!
+It is important to check and see if the automatic captions for your video word before you show the video clip in class!
 If the captions don’t match up with what is being said, we have provided links below on how to caption all of your YouTube videos.

 How to Add Subtitles and Closed Captions